VileDeg/aStar-cpp/README.md

 ```
 ./astar ../grid.csv 10,10 6,6 3,2
 ```
+If the required CMake version is too high for your system you can try to decrease it by setting `cmake_minimum_required (VERSION ...)` in the first line of `CMakeLists.txt`.
+But in this case it's not guarranteed that the build will succeed.

 Program is in early stage of development, functionality is very limited, bugs are very likely.